-PLlayer could be the minimalist audio player for Linux that I’ve been searching for.
+LPlayer could be the minimalist audio player for Linux that I’ve been searching for.

-It’s not designed to compete.
+Why?
+Because it’s not designed to compete.

 LPlayer features a stripped back, easy-to-use GUI that puts only essential features on show, namely player controls, and track list.

 Yet beneath the minimal design sit a couple of really interesting features (which we’ll get to in a second), not to mention support for pretty much any audio format you might sling at it.

 The app is the creation of Spanish Linux blog Atareao.

 It eschews smart recommendations and organisational features in favour of simplicity.
 This makes it the perfect fit as a quick go-to app for listening to audio an audio file without needing to haul your entire music library into action.

 LPlayer can play most common audio formats including mp3, ogg, flac and m4a.